bryanl/sheaf/README.md

 # sheaf

-, `sheaf` manages bundles of Kubernetes components.
+Manages bundles of Kubernetes components.

 `sheaf` is a tool that can create a `bundle` of Kubernetes components.
 It can generate an archive from the bundle that can be distributed for use in Kubernetes clusters.
 The initial idea was inspired by inspired by